 Now there are more online communities geared to moms of color.
 Camille from Homeschooling in the D wrote a post featuring 15 Groups Every Black Homeschooler Should Know About.
 There's also many African-Americans Homeschool moms who write about their homeschooling lifestyle.

 Start here when looking for Black online homeschool communities

-- Facebook has a many, many groups.
-You should check out Black Homeschooling Families, African-American Homeschool Moms, Minority Homeschool Connection, and Black Stay at Home Moms.
-These communities are really active and there are often threads about connecting locally.
+There are many, many, many groups on Facebook.
+You should check out Black Homeschooling Families, African-American Homeschool Moms, and Minority Homeschool Connection.
+These communities are active and there are often threads about connecting locally.

 Be the face of your own in real life homeschool meetup

 Sign up on Meetup.com.
 Most of the time there are people in your area looking for something similar to the group you will create.
 Meetup.com does charge a fee, but you can charge a small fee to the group to offset the costs if you don't want to cover it all by yourself.

 Create a Facebook group for your area with the intent of getting together.
 Don't make it another online social hangout place since your goal is to interact in real life.

 Remember the purpose of your group.
 You don't have to start a co-op to have a group.
 You can get other homeschoolers together for social interaction, field trips, learning non-academic topics like painting, canoeing, or Disc golf.

 Hang out at places where all homeschoolers go